rwjblue/container-resolver-namespaces/README.md

 For this to work properly the container will need to maintain a list of namespaces that it is aware of, and a resolver that goes along with it.
 When a lookup happens in application code, the container will first determine the namespace it goes with, then lookup or instantiate the resolver for that namespace (looking in `/resolver.js` first then falling back to the default resolver).

+## TODO

+* Make container aware of namespaces?

+  This may not be what we want actually.
+I am thinking that the container will likely need to simply manage multiple resolver instances hopefully in the container itself as `resolver:some-namespace`.

+* Add a few helper methods to the resolver to allow looking up namespaces.
+* Add a few test helpers that can be used for creating the container
+* Copy `container` packages from `emberjs/ember.js` repo, and `ember-resolver` from `stefanpenner/ember-jj-abrams-resolver` repo.
+* Merge the test suites and get tests running.